project-chip/matter.js/packages/matter-node.js/README.md

 I am planning on adding more clusters, so stay tuned or pinged me to implement first the one you need.

-### Contact the author
+### Contact the developers

-For other questions, you can reach out to: mfucci@gmail.com or post a message on the github forum.
+For other questions, you can post a message on the github forum, open an issue, or join Discord https://discord.gg/ujmRNrhDuW .